amansahani/intership-project/README.md

 # Accuknox Project URL Configuration

-Welcome to the Accuknox project URL configuration documentation.
+Welcome to the Accuknox Internship project configuration documentation.
 This Django project is organized into three distinct apps: Books, CSVDB, and Students, each serving a specific purpose within the project.

-## Overview

-In Django, the `urlpatterns` list is used to route URLs to views.
-This configuration determines how different parts of your web application respond to specific URL patterns.
-Below, we outline the main URL patterns for the entire project and provide a brief overview of each app.

-For more detailed information about URL routing in Django, please refer to the [official Django documentation on URL routing](https://docs.djangoproject.com/en/4.2/topics/http/urls/).

 ## Main URLs Configuration